 Another image showing the scale of the apartment with a shoot through to the kitchen and exterior view.

-Note the use of perspective and mirrors here to maximise what can be seen in what was a relatively small area.
+The use of perspective and mirrors here maximise what can be seen in what was a relatively small area.
 Clean whites and accurate colour rendition can be seen again.
 The subtle use of colour on the floor, in the mirror, the wall and the foreground help lead the eye around the image.

 The use of walls to frame the key area of the image push the eyes exactly where they need to be, exploring the kitchen.

-Such detailed shots showing luxury products are so important in conveying the lifestyle of the apartment, helping prospective buyers envision themselves living there.
+Such detailed shots showing luxury products are important in conveying the lifestyle of the apartment.
+They help prospective buyers envision themselves living there.